-Corridor pension: Age 62 with at least 462 months of coverage and with monthly earnings of at least €395.31.
+Corridor pension: Age 62 with at least 462 months of coverage and with monthly earnings of at least $\notin$ 415.72.
 (The corridor pension for women is effective in 2028.
-Until then, women can claim the statutory old-age pension at age 60.)
+Until then, women can claim the statutory old-age pension at age 60 or the early pension.)